-- 7. Pursuant to M.G.L. c.
-6E, § 10(g), the Commission shall publish any revocation order and findings and shall provide all revocation information to the National Decertification Index ("NDI"). - 8.
-Pursuant to M.G.L. c.
-6E, § 10(h), the Commission may institute a disciplinary hearing after an officer's appointing agency has issued a final disposition on the alleged misconduct or one year has elapsed since the incident was reported to the commission, whichever is sooner.
+3. Pursuant to M.G.L. c.
+6E, § 10(g), the Commission shall publish any revocation order and findings and shall provide all revocation information to the National Decertification Index ("NDI").

+4. Pursuant to M.G.L. c.
+6E, § 10(h), the Commission may institute a disciplinary hearing after an officer's appointing agency has issued a final disposition regarding the alleged misconduct.